sspaeti/listmonk-rss/README.md

 ### 3. GitHub Actions Setup

+1. Create a GitHub Personal Access Token with `repo` scope at https://github.com/settings/tokens

-1. Add your `.env` file contents and Pushover credentials as GitHub Secrets in your repository:
+2. Add your `.env` file contents, Pushover credentials, and GitHub token as GitHub Secrets in your repository:
    - Go to Settings → Secrets and variables → Actions
    - Add each environment variable as a new repository secret

 2. The workflow is already configured in `.github/workflows/listmonk_rss.yml`
    - Runs on Weekdays at 8:00 UTC
-   - Persists state between runs using GitHub repository variables
+   - Persists state between runs using GitHub repository variables (LAST_UPDATE)
+   - Uses GitHub API to store and retrieve the last processed timestamp
    - Automatically creates and schedules newsletters

 3. To manually trigger the workflow: